top of page

 What is Bitcoin Mining?

 Bitcoin mining is the process where computers solve complex cryptographic/mathematical puzzles to validate transactions and secure the Bitcoin network.
-In return, miners are rewarded with newly minted bitcoins, making it the mechanism for introducing new bitcoins into circulation.
+In return, miners are rewarded with newly minted bitcoins, making it the mechanism for introducing new Bitcoins into circulation.
 This process releases immense amount of heat and energy.

 How hot does it get?